getcarina/getcarina.com/_posts/2016-04-22-weekly-news-openstack-summit.md

 ### Migrating from Parse and using Carina for the Parse Server Tier

-Erik Nakagawa of Parse and Andy Woodward from ObjectRocket have published a video addressing how to migrate off of Parse, including using Carina as the deployment target for the server tier for Parse.
+Erik Nakagawa from Parse and Andy Woodward from ObjectRocket have published a video addressing how to migrate off of Parse, including using Carina as the deployment target for the server tier for Parse.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HJ-iI-OiGCY" frameborder="0" allowfullscreen></iframe>